vernonengle/docker-elk/README.md

 Please refer to the following documentation page for more details about how to configure Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

+### How to configure Filebeat

+The Filebeat configuration is stored in [`filebeat/config/filebeat.yml`][config-ls].

+It is also possible to map the entire `config` directory instead of a single file.

+Please refer to the following documentation page for more details about how to configure Filebeat inside Docker
+containers: [Configuring Filebeat for Docker][fb-docker].

 ### How to disable paid features

 Switch the value of Elasticsearch's `xpack.license.self_generated.type` option from `trial` to `basic` (see [License